blizzy78/bookmarks/README.md

 ![Screenshot](bookmarks.png)

 This is the web application I use to manage my personal bookmarks.
-It's rather simplistic, but searchable, and has tags.
+It's rather simplistic, but fast, searchable, and has tags.

 *I don't plan on supporting it for anyone else to use, but if you want to try it out, be my guest.
 I will infrequently change things around, add, remove, and break things, so consider this a warning.